gchq/sleeper/docs/deployment/images-to-upload.md

 ## Docker Deployment Images
-These are the docker deployment images.
+These are the Docker deployment images.<br>
 A build of Sleeper outputs several directories under scripts/docker.
 Each is the directory to build a Docker image, with a Dockerfile.
 Some of these are used for parts of Sleeper that are always deployed from Docker images, and those are listed here.